 The truth about success in the music industry

-Ease of access into the music industry is now a lot easier than it used to be.
+Ease of access into the music industry is now a lot easier than it ever used to be.
 Decades ago, people used to have to be signed to major record labels in order to have any shot of becoming extremely successful.
 However, the internet has allowed more and more people over the years to begin chasing their dreams and ultimately making a full-time income from their music career.
 But due to this ease of access from anywhere in the world, a higher percentage of producers are facing mental struggles on a daily basis.
 During this article, we’re going to discuss what it really takes to become successful as a music producer in the modern age, and the sacrifices that come with chasing your dream.

 Many people initially become enticed by the thought of “making six figures in a month” during their first month in the music industry due to the fact some people on social media are constantly fronting with their private jets etc. But as the majority of people know, the opposite is true.
 To become successful as a music producer within EDM, it is days, weeks, months (and often years) of hard work grinding every single waking hour of the day.
 For example, you could be working on new music, establishing new connections within the industry, or simply learning new marketing tips.
 Essentially, there are (often) no shortcuts or magic formulas to become successful overnight within EDM.
 Anybody who has been successful will be able to vouch for that fact.
 It takes a lot of hard work.